munificent/journal/asset/post/2023-10-19-does-go-have-subtyping.md

 You have a context that expects type A and you give it a value of type B. In languages without subtyping, that's only OK if A and B are the exact same type.
-In SML, if you declare a variable with type `int`, the only thing you can initialize it with is a value of type `int`.
+In Pascal, if you declare a variable with type `int`, the only thing you can initialize it with is a value of type `int`.
 Subtyping exists largely to loosen that restriction -- to allow *multiple* different types to flow into some context.
 Why might a language want to permit that?